psychemedia/middle-english-romances/havelock-the-dane.md

 And that ich kom til Engelond,
 [col. 2,]  Al closede it intil min bond,
 And Goldeborw Y gaf the: —
-Deus lemman, hwat may this be ?"
+Deus lemman, hwat may this be?"
 Sho answerede, and seyde sone:
 " Ihesu Crist, that made mone,
 Thine dremes turne to ioye!